What Is Mill Scale in Welding: And How to Weld Through It

 Can you MIG weld through mill scale?

 You can MIG weld through a light layer of mill scale but not a thick one.
-Under poor welding settings and torch handling, MIG welds can suffer from a severe lack of fusion.
+Under poor settings and torch handling, MIG welds can suffer from a severe lack of fusion.
 The presence of mill scale can worsen fusion problems to dangerous levels.

 If you set low voltage or wire speed, the heat that goes into the base metal is not enough for good fusion.
-The same happens if you do not point the wire at the puddle’s leading edge but on the puddle.
+The same happens if you do not point the wire at the puddle’s leading edge but over the puddle.

 One tip to prevent lack of fusion is to always point the arc in front of the puddle.
-The following image shows the V pattern that offers better results than the circular one.
+The following image shows the V pattern technique that offers better results than the circular one.

 The ER70S-2 is the best MIG wire for mill scale because it has three special deoxidizers, titanium, zirconium, and aluminum, that have a strong cleaning effect.
-After that, the popular ER70S-6 wire gives good results against thin mill scale.
+After that, the popular ER70S-6 wire gives good results against thin scale.

 All MIG wires have manganese and silicon that act as deoxidizers.
-While these elements can work against mill scale, they are more suitable to capture free oxygen.
+While these elements can work against scale, they are more suitable to capture free oxygen.

-Titanium, zirconium, and aluminum can capture the mill scale’s oxygen creating new oxides that will float to the surface while leaving the remaining iron in the weld metal.
+Titanium, zirconium, and aluminum can capture the scale’s oxygen creating new oxides that will float to the surface while leaving the remaining iron in the weld metal.

 If you have a MIG welder, you can buy a small spool of self-shielded flux-cored wire as an alternative to weld over thick mill scale.